-Around two million Canadians cheer Raptors in NBA victory parade
+Trudeau joins two million Canadians cheering Raptors in NBA victory parade

-TORONTO (Reuters) - Around two million Toronto Raptors fans lined the streets of downtown Toronto to cheer on their hometown heroes in a victory parade on Monday to celebrate their first NBA championship that united Canada through basketball.
+TORONTO (Reuters) - Prime Minister Justin Trudeau was among 2 million fans cheering the Toronto Raptors on Monday as the basketball team paraded through the city to celebrate its first NBA championship, a win that has united Canada.

+Five double-decker buses carrying the Raptors players, their families and musician Drake moved at a crawl due to the crowds, as players like Kawhi Leonard, who was named the most valuable player of NBA Finals, sprayed champagne on the fans.

-A bus carrying the Raptors was expected arrive at Nathan Phillips Square, which leads to Toronto’s city hall.
-Prime Minister Justin Trudeau is also expected to arrive at the square, according to a statement from the Prime Minister’s office.
+The convoy was expected arrive at Nathan Phillips Square, which leads to Toronto’s city hall just after noon, but the massive crowd has delayed the program.
+Trudeau joined the celebrations at a stage in the square.

 Canadians from coast to coast and all the way up to the Arctic have been celebrating since the Toronto Raptors captured their first National Basketball Association championship in a country that is traditionally known as the home of ice hockey.